Kraigie/nostrum/docs/static/Consumers.md

 ## Implementing Custom Consumers
 To implement your own custom consumer you need to enable the option in your config.
 To do so, simply add `custom_consumer: false` to your config.

-To find the pids of the producers you need to subscribe to, you can use the method `Nostrum.Util.producers/0`.